So, this is a true story…

 Again, look at the very strong momentum move towards the downside.

-You don't want to be chasing this type of breakouts.
+You don't want to be chasing these types of breakouts.

 Again, as I mentioned, because if it reverses, it can reverse quickly towards the upside against your position!